rohitcricket/AndroidNDSATQuizApp/README.md

 (https://github.com/rohitcricket/AndroidNDSATQuizApp/blob/master/readmeImg.png)

-When the app loads, answer the question by tapping on the rectangular button.
-For more questions, just scroll down.
+When the app loads, you have a choice to do a Math or a Reading Quiz.
+Select one view and answer the questions.
+Good luck!
 Learn Faster, Test Smarter, Score Higher!